It takes about 30 minutes of driving to charge a car battery while driving completely, provided the battery was almost charged before starting.

 Does A Car Battery Charge Faster When Driving?

 “How long is a piece of string?”
-How quickly a battery charges depends mainly on a few factors:
+How rapidly a battery charges depends mainly on a few factors:

 In general, yes – a car’s alternator will charge a battery faster than a mains electrical charger.